 Understanding the Requirements for a Walmart Seller Account

-To get a Walmart seller account.
-You must meet certain eligibility criteria.
+To kickstart your Walmart seller application, you must meet certain eligibility criteria. must meet certain eligibility criteria.
 Your eligibility will be tested via specific documentation and information that you will be asked to provide during the registration process.

 Below are Walmart seller account requirements.

 When creating a Walmart seller account, you need to provide detailed and accurate information about your business.

 Your business address, which must be a physical address, a phone number, and an email address.
 Note that your business address should be in the US as Walmart prioritizes the approval of US Walmart seller accounts.

 Walmart requires a valid phone number and email address, which should be active and checked regularly as they will use this information to communicate with you regarding your seller account.

 All the information you provide must be accurate and consistent to prevent any discrepancies or confusion in the approval process.